Greensboro Vet Center

 Parking is available anywhere in the building parking lot close to our entrance.

-The entrance to the Vet Center in the rear of the building next to the flag pole.
+The entrance to the Greensboro Vet Center drive up the hill look to your right next to the flag pole.

 In the spotlight at Greensboro Vet Center

 New Vet Centers and Satellite Locations Announced

 View the new locations here!

 To improve access to counseling, we are adding three Vet Centers and six satellite locations across the US and its territories.
 We will continue to expand our program to meet Veteran demand and provide local support to those who served.

 Summer Veteran Fest is designed to bring together our Veterans, service members and their families, Vet Center staff, stakeholders, community and VA partners to enjoy a day of fun and festivities.

 Register to attend the Orientation

 Register to join us at one of our Orientation Meetings!